vimalmenon/Learn-AZ-900/questions/README.md

   - MS defender for cloud compares the configuration of your resources with requirements in industry stands, regulation and benchmarks
 - Azure Trust Center
   - Provides information about the Azure compliance offering
+- Service Bus
+  - Allows to send messaging with existing application